Mattds825/dailys-habit-tracker/README.md

 Although I am happy with the current implement of the heatmap calendar, ideally I would have tried to make it have a more efferent generation function and that the year view would end in the current month instead of going from January to February

+**Do more with check-in data**

+In the future it would be nice to have more visualization forms other that the calendar heatmap.
+In addition to this currently the checkin notes are unseen, it would be nice to be able to do something with them for the user to see

+Also in consideration was to do some data visualization for all the habits together.

+**More robust following system**

+I also considered making a more robust following system, maybe one where the user has to approve the follow request.
+But the solution I settles on resembles the instagram system for public accounts.

+Also given more time I would implement a list to see all followers and following for each user

 ## Credits

 ### Technologies